-Twice in my adulthood, I’ve felt like I’ve lost control of my life.
-My sleeping schedule didn’t have much consistency to it, my house was a mess, and my “health routine” left me feeling blah.
+I want to open this post with a moment of real honesty… There have been several times in my adulthood that I’ve felt like I’ve lost control of my life.
+My sleeping schedule was erratic, my house was a mess, and my “health routine” left me feeling blahhhhhh.

-It was really beyond the “I’m young and still trying to figure out my life” stage of things.
+It was really beyond the “I’m in college and still trying to figure out my life” stage of things.
 Yeah, this was full blown, “I’m a married woman who can’t seem to get a handle on… well, anything and I don’t know why.”

 I think that was the worst part.
 The first time it happened, I didn’t know why or where to start or how to get my life in order.